 In 2009, Mr. Robins founded Virtual Procurement Services with the sole purpose of providing two services:

 Unlike traditional buying services or Group Purchasing Organizations (GPO’s), VPS’s success is grounded on knowing the manufactures and publishers fully burdened costs throughout distribution.
 These costs are derived by VPS’s proprietary predictive analytics tool, the Virtual Vendor Index (VVI™).
 VVI leverages 21 critical pricing criteria data-points, and it is continually updated to capture the ever-changing price of technology today.
 As importantly, VPS has visibility into the complex vendor pricing programs and discount pools, and the keen insight on how to leverage that to achieve savings on our clients’ behalf.

-Despite the success VPS has had with saving over 450 clients an average of 12% to 18% – while only charging fees for savings they actually achieved – there are many skeptics.
+Despite the success VPS has had with saving over 450 clients an average of 23% – while only charging fees for savings they actually achieved – there are many skeptics.

 One of the biggest hurdles that VPS faced in engaging prospective clients was overcoming doubts about the promised outcomes and concerns over the continuing health of their vendor relationships.

 Another challenge was ensuring a good cultural fit between VPS service delivery staff and the client’s team responsible for IT expenditures.
 It should be noted that VPS is not a sales-focused organization, and most of our clients have come through referrals.
 As a commitment to “putting our money where our mouth is”, VPS has a clause in our MSA stating that clients can elect not to pay any given invoice without cause, making it a truly no-risk proposition.